ashbb/shoes_tutorial_walkthrough/README.md

 Did you see how the arrow is a little overtop of the circle?

 <!--
 TODO:  Change the colour of the two shapes.
+Then update the screenshot.
 -->

 ----------------------